What is Wool?

-- Shearing – The process of removal of the woolen coat or fleece from the animal is called shearing.
+- Shearing – The process of removal of the woollen coat or fleece from the animal is called shearing.
 This is done without harming the animal by using shearing tools such as scissors, hand blades and electric shears.
 Shearing is usually done during the hot season.
 This allows them to grow back hair by the time winter arrives.
 The amount of wool produced by one sheep varies from 1 to 3 kg.

 - Scouring – Wool taken directly from the sheep is called raw or grease wool.
 The raw sheared wool is washed with detergent and alkali in tanks to remove grease, dust and dirt.
 This is called scouring.
 Nowadays it is done by machine.

-- Sorting and Grading – After scouring the damaged or inferior wool is removed.
+- Sorting and grading – After scouring the damaged or inferior wool is removed.
 This process is called sorting.
 The process of sorting the wool according to the length, colour and texture of fibres is called grading.

-- Carding – Before wool can be used for making fabric it is disentangled and cleaned.
+- Carding – Before the wool can be used for making fabric it is disentangled and cleaned.
 The intermixed fibres are separated to form continuous fibres.
 This process is called carding, the wood fibres are passed through a series of metal teeth to straighten the fibres.

 - Making yarn – Carded wool is twisted into a rope called silver.
 The silver is stretched and twisted into a thin yarn.
 Spinning for woollen yarns is typically done on a mule spinning machine.

 - Washing and finishing – Woollen yarn is woven or knitted into the fabric which is then used to make finished products such as clothes, table cloths and bags.